cjshelton/portfolio/src/blog-posts/2020-08-10-netlify-security-headers/index.md

 Next up is the `X-Content-Type-Options` header, which is one of the simplest to configure, and only has one possible directive -- `nosniff`.
 This header instructs the browser not to do any [MIME type sniffing][mime-type-sniffing], and instead, rely on the MIME type provided in the `Content-Type` header from the sever without changing it.

-This helps prevent the browser from downloading a potentially malicious file without the user's consent, AKA a Drive-by download.
+This helps prevent the browser from downloading a potentially malicious file without the user's consent, AKA a "Drive-by download".
 It also helps ensure that files being downloaded with consent, remain the type specified, without, for example, the browser changing them to an executable.

 I added this header to my `_headers` file: